What is ERP Software?

 How does ERP software differ from bookkeeping?

-The primary difference between ERP systems and traditional bookkeeping software lies in scope and integration.
-Bookkeeping software focuses primarily on recording financial transactions and generating basic reports, much like a sophisticated digital ledger.
-ERP systems, by contrast, encompass the entire business operation and create connections between every department.
-While bookkeeping software might tell you how much inventory you sold last month, an ERP system can predict when you’ll need to reorder, automatically generate purchase orders, track shipments, and analyze which products are most profitable.
-It’s the difference between keeping financial records and actively managing business operations.
+While bookkeeping software might tell you how much inventory you sold last month, an ERP system can predict when you’ll need to reorder, generate purchase orders automatically, track shipments, and analyze which products are most profitable.
+It’s the difference between keeping financial records and actively managing operations.

 Who should consider an ERP system?

-Organizations that should seriously consider implementing an ERP system typically share certain characteristics: they have multiple departments or locations that need to share information, they’re experiencing growing pains from outgrown software systems, or they’re struggling with duplicate data entry and disconnected processes.
-Manufacturing companies often benefit significantly from implementing an ERP system, as they frequently need to coordinate complex supply chains, production schedules, and inventory processes.
-Essentially, any organization where employees frequently ask “What’s the status of…” would likely see significant improvements in efficiency and decision-making capabilities with a well-implemented ERP system.
+Organizations that should seriously consider an ERP system tend to share certain traits: they have multiple departments or locations that need to share information, they’re feeling growing pains from software they’ve outgrown, or they’re bogged down by duplicate data entry and disconnected processes.
+Manufacturing companies often benefit the most, since they have to coordinate complex supply chains, production schedules, and inventory.
+However, distribution companies also greatly as ERP systems make managing inventory significantly easier and provide significantly more insight into customer analytics, profit margins, and inventory movement.

 Want to know more?